 Croton is a striking tropical plant, ideal for growing in warm regions where the temperature ranges between 60°F (15°C) and 70°F (21°C).
 Suitable for growing both inside your house and outside, many believe it to be a high-maintenance plant.
 But, it only requires extreme care during the first few years of growing; once settled, crotons are quite hardy.

-There are several types of croton that come in a variety of leaf shapes and colors.
+There are several species and cultivars that can have different leaf shapes and colors.
 However, they more or less require the same growth conditions and caring methods.

 |Croton Petra Plant – Large and bright foliage|

 |Croton Mammy Plant – Corkscrew-like foliage|

 |Croton Magnificent Plant – Mottled yellow and green foliage|